If you weren’t privy to the fact that Tudor is a sister brand to Rolex, would you think the same of the brand’s luxury timepieces?

 Tudor Heritage Ranger M79910 vs. Rolex Explorer 214270 [The Adventurer Watch]

 The faces of both watches are similar in their markings, though Rolex shines here with their 18K white gold applied indices.
-On the other hand, the Tudor’s indices are “painted” directly onto the dial, making for a bit less elegance in execution.
+On the other hand, Tudor’s indices are “painted” directly onto the dial, making for a bit less elegance in execution.

 While both models are sold on full steel bracelets, innate to an “adventurer’s watch” is the need to change the bracelet for a strap.
 In this department, the Ranger definitely triumphs as it has drilled lugs that make switching out the band a breeze.
 With regards to the quality of the bracelets themselves, indeed Tudor’s will be of an exceptional build, but Rolex’s Oyster bracelets are arguably the best in the industry.